 The Annie E. Casey Foundation launched Family-Centered Community Change™ (FCCC) in 2012 to support three local partnerships seeking to help parents and children in high-poverty neighborhoods succeed together.
 These partnerships, located in Buffalo, New York; Columbus, Ohio; and San Antonio, Texas, were each developing a more integrated set of services, including housing assistance, high-quality education, and job training.

-The theory behind the demonstration is that “two-generation approaches,” or high-quality programs and services that coordinate children’s and parents’ programs and service needs, can help break intergenerational poverty and move low-income families toward greater economic independence.
+The theory behind the demonstration was that “two-generation approaches,” or high-quality programs and services that coordinate children’s and parents’ programs and service needs, could help break intergenerational poverty and move low-income families toward greater economic independence.

-Since 2013, the Urban Institute has been evaluating each initiative’s design, implementation, and outcomes for families.
-This series of planned reports is based on what we have learned from six years of observations from our research.
+The Urban Institute evaluated each initiative’s design, implementation, and outcomes for families from 2013 through the end of grant-funded programming in 2019.
+This series of reports is based on what we have learned from six years of observations from our research.

 Incorporating Two-Generation Approaches in Community Change

 Any community seeking to create a new two-generation community change initiative needs to prepare for large, contextual challenges and shifts.